-Integrating buildings with gardens, landscape design and townscapes underpins our projects.
-As qualified garden designers, we offer in-house fully integrated or stand-alone garden and external space design.
+Integrating buildings with gardens, landscape design and townscapes underpins our projects and as qualified garden designers we offer in-house fully integrated or stand-alone garden and external space design.

 The Supergreen Workplace is a prototype working environment designed with an optimised passive natural ventilation strategy combined with extensive external and internal planting used to naturally control air quality and enhance users wellbeing by increased connection with nature.

 As well as reducing urban heat island effect, providing reduced rainwater discharge and increasing biodiversity, green facades can significantly improve air quality which is very important for a successful natural ventilation strategy.
 Planting can result in significant local reductions in the concentration of airborne particulate matter both when the plants are internal and when external on green facades.